-- SC toggle button will toggle the Variometer between speed to fly mode and vario mode. - Vario priority will temporary put the Variometer in vario mode regardless of other settings for speed to fly. - Toggle vario range will toggle between vario range 2.5m/s, 5m/s or 10m/s. - VOLUME will call volume menu onto the screen. - Toggle map settings will toggle between two stored map settings. - Toggle thermal mode will enter thermal mode or exit thermal mode. - SELECT will call airport select menu or waypoint select menu or task edit depending on current navigational page. - MC/BAL will open the MacCready and ballast dialogue. - MAP will open the map properties dialogue. - WIND will open the wind selection dialogue. - AIRSPACE will open the airspace zones dialogue. - MARK will create a waypoint or marker at current position. - FLARM will display a list with all FLARM objects in vicinity. - PAN will set the navigational screen into pan mode. - EVENT will mark a Pilot event (PEV) into the current IGC file. - ROT.FAI will rotate the FAI triangle area, if shown on navigational screen. - TEAM opens the dialogue to enter a team partner code. - Radio will call the radio menu onto the screen. - Transponder will call the transponder menu instantly on screen. - Screenshot will make a screenshot. - Weather where you can quickly select available weather layer.
+- SC toggle button will toggle the Variometer between speed to fly mode and vario mode. - Vario priority will temporary put the Variometer in vario mode regardless of other settings for speed to fly. - Toggle vario range will toggle between vario range 2.5m/s, 5m/s or 10m/s. - VOLUME will call volume menu onto the screen. - Toggle map settings will toggle between two stored map settings. - Toggle airspace visibility will quickly disable or enable showing of airspace. - Toggle thermal mode will enter thermal mode or exit thermal mode. - SELECT will call airport select menu or waypoint select menu or task edit depending on current navigational page. - MC/BAL will open the Macready and ballast dialogue. - MAP will open the map properties dialogue. - WIND will open the wind selection dialogue. - AIRSPACE will open the airspace zones dialogue. - MARK will create a waypoint or marker at current position. - FLARM will display a list with all FLARM objects in vicinity. - PAN will set the navigational screen into pan mode. - EVENT will mark a Pilot event (PEV) into the current IGC file. - ROT.FAI will rotate the FAI triangle area, if shown on navigational screen. - TEAM opens the dialogue to enter a team partner code. - Radio will call the radio menu onto the screen. - Transponder will call the transponder menu instantly on screen. - Screenshot will make a screenshot. - WEATHER where you can quickly select available weather layer. - DUMP to quickly dump water.